Selective high schools and opportunity class placement procedures

 2.5 Comply with age and/or school year requirements

-Opportunity classes are offered for entry in Year 5, with the application and testing process occurring in Year 4.
+Opportunity classes are offered for entry in Year 5, with the application process starting at the end of Year 3 and testing taking place in Year 4.

-Selective high school entry generally begins in Year 7, with applications beginning in Year 5 and testing taking place in Year 6.
+Selective high school entry generally begins in Year 7, with the application process starting at the end of Year 5 and testing taking place in Year 6.
 Table 3 in the section below outlines the application and testing timeframes.

 Students may also apply for places at selective high schools during Years 8 to 12 (refer to section 3.7), with applications and selection occurring in the year before the placement would begin.